 Don't Be Carb-Phobic

 While the high-protein, low-carb movement rages on, Babbs says it's important to include complex carbohydrates like vegetables, fruit, beans, and whole grains in your daily diet.
-"High-fiber foods help regulate digestion, feed the good bacteria in the gut, balance blood sugar, and manage cholesterol," she says.
-So don't be afraid of them; be smart about which ones you eat, and make sure they're always coming from whole foods—not processed ones.
+"High-fiber foods help regulate digestion, feed the good bacteria in the gut, balance blood sugar, and manage cholesterol," she said.
+So don't be afraid of them; be smart about which ones you eat, and make sure they're always coming from whole foods, not processed ones.

 Eat More Plants

 Want to lower your stress levels?
 Eat more plants.
 It's that simple.
-Yes, you've heard it a million times before, but Amy Shapiro, founder of Real Nutrition NY says there's a reason for it.
-"Eating fruits and veggies at every meal isn't just easy—it is really, really good for you," she urges.
+Yes, okay, so you've heard it a million times before, but Amy Shapiro, founder of Real Nutrition NY, says there's a reason for it.
+"Eating fruits and veggies at every meal isn't just easy; it is really, really good for you," she urged.
 "Not only are they low in calories, but they are high in nutrients, vitamins, minerals, fiber, enzymes, and disease-fighting antioxidants.
 What more could you ask for?"

-As Shapiro says, it's super easy to make this a daily habit.
+As Shapiro said, it's super easy to make this a daily habit.
 She recommends telling yourself, There must be plants at every meal, whether that's fruit in your yogurt for breakfast, salad for lunch and roasted veggies, or even Chinese food with dinner.
-"It's easy to implement and so important to do regularly, especially if you want to prevent and/or slow illness and aging," says Shapiro.
+"It's easy to implement and so important to do regularly, especially if you want to prevent and/or slow illness and aging," she said.

 Find Your Way Back to Healthy Fats

-After years of being told to cut them out, experts have found that some fats are actually essential ingredients for our health and brain function.
-Babbs recommends a "health-promoting Mediterranean diet" that's high in the right kind of fats.
-"Olive oil is rich in monounsaturated fat and has been associated with less inflammation and a reduction in heart disease and obesity," she says.
+While we've been told for years to cut them out, now experts have found some fats are actually essential ingredients for our health and brain function.
+Babbs recommends a "health-promoting Mediterranean diet" that's high in the right kind of fat.
+"Olive oil is rich in monounsaturated fat and has been associated with less inflammation and a reduction in heart disease and obesity," she said.
 "Other healthy fats that come from fish, avocados, olives, nuts, and seeds also safeguard against disease and protect the brain from premature aging."

 Reduce Your Sugar Intake (Drastically)

 Did you know that the average American consumes 22 teaspoons of sugar a day?
-That's a whopping 152 pounds a year.
-If you want to get back on the health train, Brawner says it's time to cut back on the sugar in a big way.
-"While many are under the impression that eating fat is the cause of our obesity epidemic, science shows that sugar is the main culprit," she says.
+That's a whopping 68 kilos a year.
+If you want to get back on the health train, Brawner says it's time to cut back the sugar in a big way.
+"While many are under the impression that eating fat is the cause of our obesity epidemic, science shows that sugar is the main culprit," she said.
 "People who eat a lot of sugar consume lower levels of vitamins and minerals, fiber, and iron.
 This means we are filling up on sugary foods, not foods containing the nutrients that our bodies need."
 Brawner says high-sugar diets are increasing our risk of diabetes, cardiovascular diseases, cancer, autoimmunity, and a plethora of other serious health conditions.
-"Seriously, sugar is not sweet," she says.
+"Seriously, sugar is not sweet," she said.

 If you think you need to reduce the amount of sugar you eat but don't know where to start, Brawner says not to focus on labels and calories, but rather the amount of sugar and ingredients in your food.
 "Check the total sugars in the nutritional facts on the back of the product (divide or multiply by the serving size) as well as the ingredients listed," she added.
-"When you decide to have sugar, try to stay around four to six grams per serving, but no more than one to two servings a day."
+"When you decide to have sugar, try to stay around 4 to 6 grams per serving, but no more than 1 to 2 servings a day."

-But sugar is everywhere (and in everything) right?
-The obvious examples are pastries, cookies, cakes, soda, and other sweet drinks, but Brawner says many of us forget that sugar is in almost every processed item you buy from the grocery store.
-"Store-bought salad dressing, yogurt (especially low-fat options), milk, marinara sauce, hot sauce, frozen meals, granola, protein bars, condiments, and dried fruit all contain hidden sugar," she says.
+But sugar is everywhere and in everything, right?
+The obvious examples are pastries, cookies, cakes, soda, and other sweet drinks, but Brawner said many of us forget that sugar is in almost every processed item you buy from the grocery store.
+"Store-bought salad dressing, yogurt (especially low fat), milk, marinara sauce, hot sauce, frozen meals, granola, protein bars, condiments, and dried fruit all contain hidden sugar," she said.
 "So be aware of these when grocery shopping.
 It's a sure bet that when my sugar-loving clients eliminate sugar from their diets, they see a change in weight, body shape, and overall health and happiness."

 Drink More Water

-Okay, so we know that drinking water is crucial, but are you getting enough?
+Okay, so we know that most of you are already drinking water, but are you getting enough?
 Shapiro says this is a habit everyone should get into, even if it does cause some major eye rolling.
-"Water makes up about 60% of our body, and many of our bodily functions depend on adequate hydration, including digestion, body temperature regulation, transportation of nutrients, and circulation," she says.
-"Additionally, by avoiding dehydration, you keep your skin plump, stomach full and happy (which prevents overeating since we often confuse thirst for hunger), prevents bloating, prevents headaches, and stops energy slumps."
+"Water makes up about 60% of our body, and many of our bodily functions depend on adequate hydration, including digestion, body temperature regulation, transportation of nutrients, and circulation," she said.
+"Additionally, by avoiding dehydration, you keep your skin plump; stomach full and happy, which prevents excessive hunger (oftentimes we confuse thirst for hunger); prevents bloating; prevents headaches and energy slumps."

-To make sure you stay hydrated, Shapiro recommends carrying a water bottle on you at all times and aiming to fill it two to four times throughout your day.
+To make sure you stay hydrated, Bullen recommends carrying a water bottle on you at all times and aiming to fill it two to four times throughout your day.

 Move Your Body

 Shapiro says our muscles slowly deteriorate as we age, which slows down our metabolism and stops protecting our bones.
-"By exercising and even doing yoga or light weight training, you can prevent these," she stresses.
+"By exercising and even doing yoga or lightweight training, you can prevent these," she stressed.
 "Additionally, staying active and exercising increase your good cholesterol, which will help to protect your heart and prevent cardiac disease."

-Carey Peters and Stacey Morgenstern, Co-Founders of Health Coach Institute, concur with these recommendations but ask that you start small, otherwise, you could lose momentum.
-"You have to remember that you're probably not going to be a heavyweight lifting champion the first week in," they say.
+Carey Peters and Stacey Morgenstern, co-founders of Health Coach Institute, concur with these recommendations but ask that you start small; otherwise, you could lose momentum.
+"You have to remember that you're probably not going to be a heavyweight lifting champion the first week in," they said.
 "Like a child, you must walk before you run, but do walk."

-"It will add up, and you'll find that you're naturally getting more exercise in your daily routine without even realizing it," they say.
+"It will add up, and you'll find that you're naturally getting more exercise in your daily routine without even realizing it," they said.

 Indulge Within Reason

-If your mom's chocolate cake is your thing, then Peters and Morgenstern say to have a piece of it, but put it on a nice plate, sit down at the table, and savor it slowly.
-"A couple of things may happen," they say.
+If your mum's chocolate cake is your thing, then Peters and Morgenstern say to have a piece but put it on a nice plate, sit down at the table, and savor it slowly.
+"A couple of things may happen," they said.
 "You might realize you only need a few bites to kick the craving, but you will fully experience the act of eating the cake and not be as tempted to go back for more and more mindlessly."
-Either way sounds like a good plan to us.
+Sounds like a good plan.

 Ditch the Guilt

-With that in mind, Peters and Stacey urge us all to say buh-bye to the guilt once and for all.
-"Maybe you feel bad about the fact you've been living an unhealthy life until now," they say.
-"Perhaps you have one of those days when you just can't resist the chocolate chip cookies at your child's school luncheon, or it could be that you're so tired from working late that you turn off your alarm instead of getting up for your morning walk," says Peters and Stacey.
+With that in mind, Peters and Stacey urge us all to say sayonara to the guilt once and for all.
+"Maybe you feel bad about the fact you've been living an unhealthy life until now," they said.
+"Perhaps you have one of those days when you just can't resist the chocolate chip cookies at your child's school luncheon, or it could be that you're so tired from working late that you turn off your alarm instead of getting up for your morning walk," they said.
 "Remind yourself that it is okay.
 We are humans, not machines.
 Acknowledge the slip, forgive yourself, and move on in the healthiest way possible.

-"Letting it hold you back or chalking up the entire day, week, or month as a loss and dropping your healthy habits altogether will only make you feel worse," they say.
-"Be kind to yourself and you will notice that these slips happen less and less—and when they do, you're able to pick yourself right back up again."
+"Letting it hold you back or chalking up the entire day, week, or month as a loss and dropping your healthy habits altogether will only make you feel worse," they said.
+"Be kind to yourself and you will notice that these slips happen less and less, and when they do, you're able to pick yourself right back up again."